 The number of individuals and businesses that use the internet to transmit sensitive data is relentlessly increasing as access becomes faster and more affordable.
 The problem is that the internet was not designed with security in mind.
 Cybercriminals don’t hesitate to exploit this fact for their own profit, at the expense of those who use the internet for personal communication and business transactions.

 To facilitate the secure electronic transfer of information for a wide range of network activities, a set of roles, policies, hardware, software and procedures was implemented to manage public-key encryption, and digital certificates play a crucial role in it, as well as in every modern cybersecurity strategy.
+So how does a digital certificate work?

 What Is a Digital Certificate?
+The Definition

 Digital certificates can be described as electronic passwords issued by a trusted third party, a certification authority (CA).
 They can be attached to electronic messages to verify that the sender of a message is really who he or she claims to be.
 Without digital certificates, it wouldn’t be possible for two parties to share their public keys in a way that can be authenticated.